Life can be hard. Work can be hard. Creating can be hard. Execution can be hard.

 In his book Outliers, Malcolm Gladwell talks about how we have elevated the concept of the genius, or some special quality that someone has that makes them successful rather than plain old hard work.
-We try to write off certain successful folks off in some way, by calling them rich, or connected or whatever.
-We deny the daily showing up and doing the work that many folks do to accomplish their goals and try to change the world.
+We try to write off successful folks in some way, by calling them rich, or connected or whatever.
+We deny the daily showing up and doing the work that many folks do to accomplish their goals and make the world a better place.

-When I first began teaching, I would often be asked by my principal or superintendent how I was doing.
-I would answer, unexpectedly, with a detailed description of what I was having trouble with, what I was doing about it and asking if they had suggestions.
-Usually we would engage in a conversation with lots of questions.
+When I first began teaching, my principal or superintendent asked the new recruits how we were doing.
+I usually answered with a detailed description of what I was having trouble with, what I was doing about it and asking if they had suggestions.
+Questions and answers would fly.
 Sometimes they were surprised at what I had tried.
 Often they had great ideas based on their experience that I had overlooked.
-Sometimes as we talked I would come up with a new way to approach the problem.
+Sometimes, as we talked, I would come up with a new way to approach the problem.
 I would move on, feeling energized and like the time was well spent.

-One, being fashion and grooming impaired, I showed my biggest weakness without even trying, so I guess I had to get over that one early.
+Well for one, I have always been, as a friend put it, fashion and grooming impaired.
+I showed my biggest weakness without even trying.
+So, I guess I had to get over that one early.

 A benefit of my approach was that since I wasn’t complaining, and I was obviously problem solving, my bosses saw me as confident and growing in my profession.
-They saw that I was reaching out, trying to improve and not afraid to share.
-I got feedback that was helpful and assured me that it was ok to be struggling, that I wasn’t a loser because it wasn’t easy.
+They saw that I was reaching out, trying to improve, and not afraid to share.
+I got feedback that was helpful.
+They assured me that it was ok to be struggling, that I wasn’t a loser because being a great teacher wasn’t easy.
 I was stronger because I was trying to figure why it was difficult and what to do about it.